 (c) the 60th day after the date of this Letter of Intent.

 The Parties shall have no further obligation to each other to continue the discussion or implementation of the Venture if this Letter of Intent is terminated pursuant to clause (b) or (c).
+Any Party to this Letter of Intent may terminate its interest in pursuing the Definitive Documentation at any time and, presuming the terminating Party is either Enron or Citibank (and Citibank’s termination is not in relation to a termination of the Acquisition), this Letter of Intent may remain in place between the remaining Parties.

 6. Miscellaneous.